Children and Young People's Occupational Therapy Service

 • Specialist assessment routes.

-During Targeted and Specialist support, the CYPOT service may invite you to different types of appointments, these may be face to face, virtual or clinic appointments to carry out further assessment where needed.
+During Targeted and Specialist support, the CYPOT service may invite you to different types of appointments, these may be face-to-face, virtual or clinic appointments to carry out further assessment where needed.

 Once any recommended advice, referrals or equipment have been completed, your Occupational Therapist will send you a letter through email, to confirm the outcomes of your assessment and any important information which will conclude the OT’s input.